MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cpaneframewnd-class.md

  Un riquadro.

 ### <a name="return-value"></a>Valore restituito
- Diverso da zero se la mini-cornice può essere ancorata al *pDockingBar*; in caso contrario, 0.
+ Diverso da zero se il mini-cornice può essere ancorata a *pDockingBar*; in caso contrario, 0.

 ##  <a name="checkgrippervisibility"></a>  CPaneFrameWnd::CheckGripperVisibility